grafana/mimir/docs/sources/mimir/references/http-api/index.md

 POST /api/v1/alerts
 ```

 Stores or updates the Alertmanager configuration for the authenticated tenant.
-The Alertmanager configuration is stored in the configured backend object storage.
+The Alertmanager configuration is stored in the configured backend object storage and shared between Alertmanager instances.

 This endpoint expects the Alertmanager **YAML** configuration in the request body and returns `201` on success.

+The names of the templates in `template_files` must be valid file names and not be relative or absolute paths.
+For example, both `/templates/my-template.tpl` and `./my-template.tpl` are invalid, whereas `my-template.tpl` is valid.

 This endpoint can be enabled and disabled via the `-alertmanager.enable-api` CLI flag (or its respective YAML config option).